vogtb/spreadsheet/README.md

 # Spreadsheet
-TypeScript implementation of a spreadsheet.
+TypeScript/javascript implementation of a spreadsheet.

 ## TODO
 Things I should do.